RentDynamics/ng-forms/README.md

 ```

 ## SelectModule
-specific to rdSelect and rdSelect directives only
+This module is specific to rdSelect and its corresponding directives only

 ### SelectDirective ```[rdSelect], [rdSelect][multiple="true"]```
-this directive makes it easy to get one or more selected values of any list items quickly and easily via its exposed
+This directive makes it easy to get one or more selected values of any list items quickly and easily via its exposed
 [(ngModel)] and (change)="onChange($event)" emitter

-- responsible for UI-agnostic generic select/multiselect functionality
+- Responsible for UI-agnostic generic select/multiselect functionality
-- intended to be paired with one or many child rdOption directives
+- Intended to be paired with one or many child rdOption directives
 - rdSelectTitle, rdSelectToggleBtn directives are optional
-- this directive implements the Select interface
+- This directive implements the Select interface

-#### basic example
+#### Basic example

 ```HTML